-Hit Points: Bards have a decent d8 hitdice.
-Better than the Sorcerer and Wizard, on par with the Druid and Cleric.
+Hit Points: Bards have a decent d8 hit dice.
+Better than the sorcerer and wizard, on par with the druid and cleric.

 Saves: Proficiency with DEX and CHA are pretty great.
 DEX is the most important save in the game.
 CHA saves will likely come up at higher levels.

-Weapon/Armour Proficiencies: Light armor, simple weapons, hand crossbows, longswords, rapiers, and shortswords is a great list to choose from, especially for a full caster class.
+Weapon/Armor Proficiencies: Light armor, simple weapons, hand crossbows, longswords, rapiers, and shortswords is a great list to choose from, especially for a full caster class.

 Skills: Bards are an amazing skill monkey class.
 They get proficiency with any 3 skills and can get expertise in the chosen skills easily at higher levels.

-- Acrobatics (DEX): Unfortunately, Acrobatics doesn’t seem to come up as often as the Bard would like.
+- Acrobatics (DEX): Unfortunately, Acrobatics doesn’t seem to come up as often as the bard would like.
 It is useful for avoiding grapples.

 - Athletics (STR): Athletics checks are quite common while doing dangerous adventuring stuff.
 Getting proficiency with this could help offset a dumped STR score.

-- Deception (CHA): The Bard is usually the go-to pick to be the party face.
+- Deception (CHA): The bard is usually the go-to pick to be the party face.
 Getting proficiency and expertise in CHA skills will be important for your social interactions.

 - Insight (WIS): Insight is great for social interactions since it can give you a ton of information on the person you are trying to convince or manipulate.

-- Intimidation (CHA): Probably the least important CHA skill for Bards as they can either Deceive or Persuade their ways out of situations.
+- Intimidation (CHA): Probably the least important CHA skill for bards as they can either Deceive or Persuade their ways out of situations.

-- Investigation (INT): Investigation isn’t bad, but prioritizing other skills is better for the Bard.
+- Investigation (INT): Investigation isn’t bad, but prioritizing other skills is better for the bard.

 - Nature (INT): Nature is another important INT skill.